Intel reports have repeatedly failed to predict the Capitol Riot - ExBulletin

 The Million MAGA March planned by Trump supporters is seen in the document as unlikely, with officials saying it was possible that organizers could demonstrate at the Capitol complex, and that while there was talk of counter-protesters, there are no clear plans of these. groups at the moment.

-A note from January 3, 2021, for example, warned of a very dangerous situation for law enforcement and the general public.
+A January 3, 2021 memo, for example, warned of a very dangerous situation for law enforcement and the general public “due to the potential presence of” white supremacists, militiamen and others who actively promote violence”.

-A December 21, 2020 intelligence assessment showed how people searched for and discussed the tunnels under the Capitol typically used by members of Congress and staff on public websites.
+Unlike previous post-election protests, the targets of pro-Trump supporters are not necessarily the counter-protesters as they once were, but Congress itself is the target on the 6th, ”the report said.

 A January 5 bulletin prepared by the FBI field office in Norfolk that warned of the potential for war on Capitol Hill adds to the mixed intelligence picture.
-Top Capitol Police officials said they were unaware of the document.
+Capitol Police officials said they were unaware of the document at the time.
+FBI Director Chris Wray said the report was released through the FBI Joint Task Force on Terrorism, discussed at a command post in Washington, and posted on an Internet portal accessible to other responsible agencies. law enforcement.

 Capitol Police officials have repeatedly insisted that they have no specific or credible information that any demonstration on Capitol Hill will result in a full-scale attack on the building.
-Despite careful scrutiny of the intelligence gaps inside the agenda, Yogananda Pittman, the deputy intelligence chief at the time of the riot, remains in that role.
+Despite careful scrutiny of intelligence gaps, Yogananda Pittman, the deputy chief intelligence officer at the time of the riot, remains in that position.

 Current police chief J. Thomas Manger defended Pittman in an interview with the PA in September, highlighting her decision when she was acting chief to implement the Inspector General’s recommendations and expand the department’s internal intelligence capabilities so that officers do not need to rely heavily on intelligence gathered by other law enforcement agencies.